Many think of Baphomet simply as a symbol of “the devil.” However, this demonic entity actually represents the union of opposing forces.

 Who or What is Baphomet?

-In the 1800s, French occultist Éliphas Lévi gave Baphomet a new look by combining different mystical symbols into the famous “Sabbatic Goat.”
+In the 1800s, French occultist Éliphas Lévi gave the demon a new look by combining different mystical symbols into the famous “Sabbatic Goat.”
 This image was meant to show the balance of opposites, like light and dark or male and female.
 Today, Baphomet is the main symbol of the Church of Satan, standing for physical desires and rejecting spiritual hypocrisy.

 DEMONS ARE REAL — AND THE BIBLE PROVES IT Limited-Time: Up to 20% OFF!